Highlights from the Ratings and Financial Report for Fastenal Company (FAST)

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at FAST starting from Drazkowski William Joseph, who sale 6,630 shares at the price of $62.99 back on Dec 07.
-After this action, Drazkowski William Joseph now owns 5,580 shares of Fastenal Company, valued at $417,622 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at FAST starting from Ancius Michael J, who purchase 730 shares at the price of $57.18 back on Jan 20.
+After this action, Ancius Michael J now owns 25,302 shares of Fastenal Company, valued at $41,741 using the latest closing price.

-Jansen James C, the Executive Vice President of Fastenal Company, sale 25,000 shares at $62.02 during a trade that took place back on Dec 06, which means that Jansen James C is holding 25,176 shares at $1,550,608 based on the most recent closing price.
+Drazkowski William Joseph, the Executive Vice-President of Fastenal Company, sale 6,630 shares at $62.99 during a trade that took place back on Dec 07, which means that Drazkowski William Joseph is holding 5,580 shares at $417,622 based on the most recent closing price.

 Stock Fundamentals for FAST